 Edited by Apryl Motley, CAE - InCommon Communications Lead

-As part of our ongoing commitment to providing you with additional opportunities to benefit from the insights and expertise of InCommon Catalysts, we are continuing their quarterly Q&A column, Catalyst to Catalyst, which we feature in our e-newsletter InCommon News.
+As part of our ongoing commitment to providing you with additional opportunities to benefit from the insights and expertise of InCommon Catalysts, we introduced a quarterly Q&A column, Catalyst to Catalyst, that we feature in our e-newsletter InCommon News.

 Think of Catalyst to Catalyst as a quarterly, virtual advice panel providing perspectives on key identity and access management (IAM) topics for the InCommon community.
-In this installment, catalysts address data and metadata, evaluating IAM solutions, and IAM resources.
-This is our first column for 2023.
+In this installment, catalysts address IAM pitfalls to avoid and strategies for staying on course with IAM projects.
+This is our last column for 2022.

 —Igor Farinic, CEO, Evolveum; email@example.com